Skip to content

 We could also specify a postRenderers value here, which is documented well in this document.

-If you would like to have values for your extra package deployment adapt based on your Big Bang configuration you could do something like the below:
+If you would like to have values for your extra package deployment adapt based on your Big Bang configuration, you could do something like what is listed in the following:

 packages: